A Guide to Getting Monaco Residency for Those Who Want to Live in Europe’s Most Exclusive Tax Haven

 So you’ve got your bank account open and funded and you’ve found your ideal home in Monaco.

 You’re now ready to submit your residency application.

 You’ll have to make your appointment for your residency interview with the immigration department (The Surete Publique)

 There’s a few things you’re going to need to bring along to the meeting.

-- A fully completed official set of residency application forms which are provided by the immigration department.
+- A fully completed official set of residency application forms, which the immigration department provides.

 - Proof of purchase of your Monaco home or the lease on your rental property which must be for a minimum of 12 months.

 - You’ll also need the electricity contract for your Monaco home.

 - You’ll need the letter from your bank, confirming you have the means to live in Monaco without working.